Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 Now Abraham moved on from there [near Sodom] into the region of the Negev and lived between Kadesh and Shur. – Genesis 20:1

 As we show on our page identifying the Wilderness of Shur, this area was in Midianiate territory in northwestern Saudi Arabia.
 Some Biblical maps identify Shur in Egypt’s Sinai Peninsula.
-However, Abraham did not live in Egypt at this time, but in the Negev area, specifically what we now know to be the Arabah Valley.
+However, Abraham did not live in the Sinai Peninsula region at this time, but in the Negev area, specifically what we now know to be the Arabah Valley.

 Numbers 20:1 states that the Israelites stayed at Kadesh and it was here that Miriam died and was buried.